camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

   </summary>
 </details>

-The result will be a S3 bucket to use for the backups.
-Additionally, a service account with access to use within the Kubernetes cluster to configure ElasticSearch to access the S3 bucket.
+The result will be an S3 bucket to use for the backups.
+Additionally, a service account with access to use within the Kubernetes cluster to configure Elasticsearch to access the S3 bucket.

 </TabItem>
 <TabItem value="tf-outputs" label="Outputs">

 [Terraform outputs](https://developer.hashicorp.com/terraform/language/values/outputs) allow you to reuse generated values in future steps.
-E.g. the access keys of the service account with S3 access.
+For example, the access keys of the service account with S3 access.

 1. In the folder where your `config.tf` resides, create an additional `output.tf` file.
-2. Paste the following content into the newly created `output.tf` file to create terraform outputs.
+2. Paste the following content into the newly created `output.tf` file to create Terraform outputs:

 ```hcl reference title="output.tf"
 https://github.com/camunda/c8-multi-region/blob/aws-operational/test/resources/aws/2-region/terraform/output.tf